 Initially, the aim of the research was to observe what was taking place on the ground as the parameters or direction of the community initiative had not yet been formulated.
-It was only after a structure for this section of Unite had been devised, funding allocated, and staff recruited, that a vision emerged for what Unite Community might be in practice.
-Once articulated by the union, this allowed the development of research themes and questions; a key focus was motivation, and it was through in-depth biographical interviews that members were able to clearly articulate the values that drew them to become not only members, but activists as well.
-It was values that the research hoped to capture, which is why in-depth semi-biographical interviews were chosen as the most appropriate method (Rosenthal 2004).
-We were interested in people’s stories and formative influences and this allowed interviewees the opportunity to reflect upon their life choices, decision-making, motivation, and routes into activism (Bron and Thunborg 2015).
-Interviewees were provided with an uninterrupted opportunity to explain how their commitment to trade unionism and social justice came about, whereby interviewees were encouraged to identify these issues through their own associative or chronological structure.
-This led to lengthy life history stories that framed the more recent decision to become active in Unite Community.
-We listened closely to each individual’s narrative so as to understand if and how members developed a sense of injustice, and from where decisions to collectivise originated (Kelly 1998).
-In total, 48 interviews with lay members were undertaken with an overall average of 2 hours per interview (29 were retired, 10 unemployed, 7 employed, 1 student, 1 other), the average age was 59 and there was an almost even split between men and women, and 39 had previously been union members (often with other unions).
+It was only after a structure for this section of Unite had been devised, funding allocated and staff recruited, that a vision emerged of what Unite Community might be in practice.
+Once articulated by the union, this allowed the development of research themes and questions.
+A key focus was motivation, and it was through in-depth biographical interviews that members were able to clearly articulate the values that drew them to become not only members, but activists as well.
+It was values that the research hoped to capture, which is why in-depth semi-biographical interviews were chosen as the most appropriate method (Rosenthal, 2004).
+We were interested in people’s stories and formative influences and this allowed interviewees the opportunity to reflect upon their life choices, decision-making, motivation and routes into activism (Bron and Thunborg, 2015).
+Interviewees were provided with an uninterrupted opportunity to explain how their commitment to trade unionism and social justice came about, whereby interviewees were encouraged to identify these issues through their own associative or chronological structures.
+This led to lengthy life histories that framed the more recent decision to become active in Unite Community.
+We listened closely to each individual’s narrative in order to understand whether and how members developed a sense of injustice, and from where decisions to collectivise originated (Kelly, 1998).
+In total, 48 interviews with lay members were undertaken with an overall average of two hours per interview (29 were retired, 10 unemployed, seven employed, one student and one other).
+The average age was 59 and there was an almost even split between men and women; 39 had previously been union members (often of other unions).
 We also conducted 18 interviews with Unite staff.
 Interviewees were selected either by direct face-to-face requests at branch meetings, or via email from lists of members in branches.
 We approached interviewees by explaining that we were interested in exploring member motivations for joining and becoming active within Unite Community.